-Required Courses for Major Units

-ENGL 1B Critical Thinking & Writing About Literatur re3

-ENGL 1C Critical Thinking/Advanced Composition.
-3

-List A. Select Two Courses: ENGL 30A Introduction to American Literature, I ENGL 30B Introduction to American Literature, II ENGL 46A Introduction to English Literature, I ENGL 46B Introduction to English Literature I 3 3 3

-J

-List B. Select Two Additional Courses Not Alrea ay Usea

-from List A or Any of the Following: 2

-ENGL 23 Literature Through Film

-ENGL 31 Creative Writing

-ENGL 36 American Ethnic Voices

-ENGL 37 Women's Voices 3

-ENGL 38 Classic and Contemporary Youth Literatur e3

-ENGL 42 Introduction to Shakespeare

-Total units required

-Total units that can be double counted

-CSU General Education or IGETC Pattern .
-37-39

-Additional transferable elective units (if needed)6-12

-Degree Total 60 ,

-2 0 3.
-0 0 .
-0 0 0 0

-ENGL 1A College Composition and 4 units Reading
+Required Courses for Major Units ENGL 1B Critical Thinking & Writing About Literature3 ENGL 1C Critical Thinking/Advanced Composition3 List A. Select Two Courses: ENGL 30A Introduction to American Literature, I List B. Select Two Additional Courses Not Already Use from List A or Any of the Following: ENGL 23 Literature Through Film d ENGL 1A College Composition and 4 units Reading 72 lecture hours